7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 Experience painting Kutani-yaki, a representative of Kaga's traditional crafts

-Founded in 1870 (Meiji 3), this is the only pottery in Kanazawa City that produces Kutani ware.
+Founded in 1870, this is the only Kutani pottery in Kanazawa City.

-In the "Painting Experience," you can learn how to draw lines in the final process of Kutani-yaki production, called "Kamiegaki" (overglaze painting).
+In the "Painting Experience," visitors can learn the process of line painting, which is the final step in the Kutaniyaki production process.
 The process involves drawing outlines of patterns using Japanese paints on a white vessel called "unjiki," and there are always 10 to 15 types of unjiki to choose from, including yunomi (teacups), mugs, tea bowls, and flat plates.
-You can use a sample pattern as a model, or design your own.
+You can use a sample pattern as a model or design your own.
 Even beginners can use a pencil to make a rough sketch.

 For coloring, please consult a craftsman as it requires skill in applying the paint and producing the desired color.
 The experience ends when the color is chosen.
 The finished product will be delivered to your home about two months later.